Nikola shares drop as GM pulls plug on investment deal – TechCrunch

 GM is backing away from an agreement to take a stake in electric automaker Nikola Corp., marking the collapse of a deal that has been problematic since it was announced just two months ago.

-GM has instead signed a non-binding memorandum of understanding to supply Nikola with its Hydrotec fuel cell system.
-This supplier agreement replaces its previous transaction announcement made on September 8, 2020 to take an 11% stake in Nikola and produce a fuel cell pickup for the company by the end 2022.
+GM has instead signed a nonbinding memorandum of understanding to supply Nikola with its Hydrotec fuel cell system.
+This supplier agreement replaces its previous transaction announcement made on September 8, 2020 to take an 11% stake in Nikola and produce a fuel cell pickup for the company by the end of 2022.
 The investment was valued at $2 billion at the time.

+GM will no longer build the Badger pickup truck for Nikola, essentially ending that program.
+Nikola said it was going to focus on its zero-emissions commercial trucks and will be returning customer deposits for the Badger.
+The company had received $6.9 million in refundable customer deposits for the Badger as of September 30, according to its latest quarterly report filed with the U.S. Securities and Exchange Commission.

 Speculation that GM would pull the plug on the deal has been rampant almost from the start.
 Just days after GM announced the investment, noted short-seller Hindenburg Research accused Nikola of fraud.
 The U.S. Securities and Exchange Commission opened an inquiry in the matter and within two weeks Nikola’s founder Trevor Milton had stepped down as executive chairman.